-Unquestionably one of the most popular and recognizable diesel locomotives of all time, the EMD F-units married style, and versatility, power and reliability.
+Unquestionably one of the most popular and recognizable diesel locomotives of all time, the EMD F-units married style, and versatility, power, and reliability.
 Arriving at a time when steam locomotives ruled the rails and diesels were relegated to supporting roles, the F's changed the face of railroading in North America forever.

 Starting with the first FT in 1939 and progressing through the last FL9 in 1960, the F series of locomotives maintained a very similar appearance.
 The most notable part of all was the "bull dog" nose profile.
-This same front was used on the later and larger E models - E7, E8 and E9.
+This same front was used on the later and larger E models - E7, E8, and E9.
 It is a face which remains as popular with railfans and model railroaders today as it was in the 1940s.

 01 of 06

 The locomotive that started it all, the FT predates Electro Motive Corporation's purchase by General Motors (when EMC became EMD.)
-The A-B-B-A set of demonstrators toured the United States and proved that not only could diesels do the job of a steam locomotive, they could do the job of almost any steam locomotive, on any railroad.
+The A-B-B-A set of demonstrators toured the United States and proved that not only could diesels do the job of a steam locomotive, but they could also do the job of almost any steam locomotive, on any railroad.
 It was more than the start of a locomotive line, it was the beginning of a revolution.

 02 of 06